Creative Burnout Isn't a Creative Problem

 Why It Gets Misdiagnosed

-The first: conflating creative output with personal worth.
-When the work stops flowing, it feels like a referendum on identity, not a signal about working conditions.
+The first: you conflate creative output with personal worth.
+When the work stops flowing, it feels like a verdict on who you are, not a signal about your working conditions.

-The second: mistaking symptoms for causes.
+The second: you mistake symptoms for causes.
 Low creative output is a symptom of burnout.
 Poor concentration is a symptom.
-Inability to make decisions, irritability, a growing indifference to projects you once cared about — all symptoms.
-But the internet has built an entire genre of content around treating these symptoms directly: creativity exercises, inspiration boards, morning pages, social media detoxes.
+Struggling to decide anything, snapping at people, feeling indifferent to projects you used to care about — all symptoms.
+But the internet has built an entire industry around treating these symptoms directly: creativity exercises, inspiration boards, morning pages, social media detoxes.

-Some of those things have value.
-None of them address why the depletion happened in the first place.
+Some of those things genuinely help.
+None of them touch why the depletion happened in the first place.

 The Real Causes